-Our future success is substantially dependent upon continued adoption of devices and related accessories in the industrial enterprise and public sector markets, including the transition from LMR and PTT, to smartphone and LTE networks.
+Our future success is substantially dependent upon continued adoption of devices and related accessories in the industrial enterprise and public sector markets, including the transition from Land Mobile Radio ("LMR") and Push to Talk ("PTT"), to smartphone and Long-Term Evolution ("LTE") networks.
 These market developments and transitions may take longer than we expect or may not occur at all, and may not be as widespread as we expect.
 If the market does not develop as we expect, our business, operating results and financial condition would be significantly harmed.